Metals maker Hydro slashes output for auto, construction as virus spreads

-OSLO, March 19 (Reuters) - Aluminium maker Norsk Hydro is reducing or halting production of some components for the auto and construction industries as demand is falling due to the coronavirus outbreak, the Norwegian company said in a statement on Thursday.
+OSLO (Reuters) - Aluminum maker Norsk Hydro is reducing or halting production of some components for the auto and construction industries as demand is falling due to the coronavirus outbreak, the Norwegian company said in a statement on Thursday.

 “The impact is currently most visible in the automotive segment and in building and construction, and more broadly in southern Europe,” Hydro said.